hobru/Single-Sign-On-with-Power-Platform-and-SAP/StepByStep.md

 You can use website like https://jwt.io/ or https://jwt.ms/ to analyse the token.
 I prefer [DevToys](https://devtoys.app/) which can be installed locally.
 ![JWT Token in DevToys](images/sbs/DevToys.jpg)

+> [!IMPORTANT]
+> You should never use public sites for production credentials / tokens

 ```json
 {